top of page

 What is Sclerotherapy?

 Sclerotherapy is often considered to be the gold standard when it comes to treating insufficient veins.
 It is a minimally-invasive and highly effective therapy that is designed to eliminate prominent varicose and spider veins.
 The sclerotherapy method involves the injection of a specialized solution that works to irritate the lining of the affected vein.
 Over time, the solution causes the targeted vein to close off and redirect blood flow to healthy veins.
 The treated vein will eventually turn into scar tissue, which is then processed and eliminated naturally by the body.
-At Interventional and Vascular Consultants, we have helped countless patients achieve better vein health and a more aesthetically-pleasing appearance with sclerotherapy.
+At Houston Vein and Vascular, we have helped countless patients achieve better vein health and a more aesthetically-pleasing appearance with sclerotherapy.

 Am I a Candidate for Sclerotherapy?